vvvvalvalval/val-on-programming/resources/templates/md/posts/2016-07-24-datomic-web-app-a-practical-guide.md

 In addition, at the boundaries of my domain logic, I have functions which convert entities to and from entities, mostly:
 * *finder* functions, accepting a db value and an identifier and returning an entity, e.g `(find-user-by-id db #uuid"57062d44-8829-4776-af3a-2fdf4d7ce93a")`
 * *clientizer* functions, accepting an entity and returning a data structure (typically a plain old map) which can be sent over the network (typically to the  client), serialized as JSON or Transit for example.
  Here's an example of clientizer function:
+ <span class="sn">advanced Datomic users may find this implementation uselessly verbose.
+Depending on the contract between your server and your client, you may be able to write a much more concise implementation using Datomic's Pull API; you may even not need clientizer functions at all!</span>

 ```clojure
 (defn cl-comment